Ecosystems

 Three major zones can be distinguished, vertically divided according to the amount of sunlight they receive:

 • Euphotic zone: upper layer, sunlight arrives relatively abundantly.
+This zone supports the majority of marine life due to the availability of light for photosynthesis.

 • Dysphotic zone: layer where sunlight penetrates only weakly.
+Life here is adapted to less light and often exhibits unique adaptations such as bioluminescence.

 • Aphotic zone: a deeper layer, which does not receive sunlight and contains few nutrients, such as the abyssal plains.
+The organisms here are adapted to extreme conditions and often rely on detritus falling from upper layers for sustenance.

 You may be interested in this other article, where we discuss the issue of plastic in the oceans.